schwarzkopfb/sse-broadcast/API.md

 ### broadcaster.channels

-Returns an array of currently existing channel names of the broadcaster.
+Returns an array of currently existing channel names of broadcaster.